James Warwick (actor): Theatre

-He has recently returned to his freelance theatre directing career with productions of The Government Inspector, Almost Maine for Bard College at Simon's Rock, and Halcyon Days and Folk for Chester Theatre Company.
+Warwick later returned to his freelance theatre directing career with productions of The Government Inspector, Almost Maine for Bard College at Simon's Rock, and Halcyon Days and Folk for Chester Theatre Company.
 He also records for Audible and Alison Larkin Presents... most recently, The Mysterious Affair at Styles and a two-person recording of Oscar Wilde's The Importance of Being Earnest.
 He was awarded An Audible Earphones award for his recording of 'The Picture of Dorian Gray'.
 In 2018, James directed 'Mothers and Sons' for Shakespeare and Co. in Lenox MA for which he was awarded 'outstanding theatre director' of the year award from The Berkshire Theatre Critics Association.
 His latest production at Shakespeare and Co. was 'The Children" by Lucy Kirkwood.

 Other work

-James Warwick was also a voice actor in the 1999 hit computer game Battlezone II: Combat Commander.
+Warwick was a voice actor in the 1999 hit computer game Battlezone II: Combat Commander.
 He played the character of General Armond Braddock.
 He has also voiced Qui-Gon Jinn in many Star Wars video games, serving as the "audio double" for Liam Neeson.